QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 ```

 ### Body Tag (SEO - NAVBAR)
-It is essential that your `sitemap.xml` file and navbar match accordingly with page priority if you want to have correct Rich Results on Google or Bing.
-Ensuring you have a clean and rich page names is essential.
-For example I could have called the Web Proxies page just Proxies or something bland like Surf.
-However focusing on core keywords I decided to stick to Web Proxies.
-Same concept applies throughout the site for every page.
+Your `sitemap.xml` file and navbar must match accordingly with page priority if you want to have correct Rich Results on Google or Bing.
+Ensuring you have a clean and rich page name is essential.
+For example, I could have called the Web Proxies page just Proxies or something bland like Surf.
+However, focusing on core keywords I decided to stick to Web Proxies.
+The same concept applies throughout the site for every page.
 Docs will be lengthened to Documentation, etc.

 ```html
 <div id="header" class="fullwidth">